dekonoplyov/intellij_national_keymap_generator/README.md

 python3 keymaps.py -k path/to/keymap.xml -r config/mac_german.json -o output.xml
 ```

 ### Options
+Use one of these to specify input
+-d, --directory path to dir with keymaps
 -k, --keymap path to keymap to process

 -r, --replacements path to replacements config
 -o, --output path to output file